AguaClara/String-Digester/TricklingFilter_Final_Report.md

 Figure 10: The dry rocks show almost no dispersion with the center cell having double the water volume of any other cells.
 The rest of the flow was uniform and more similar to the marbles than wet rocks.

-Table: Total Water Volume out of bench-scale experiment
+Table 4: Total Water Volume from bench-scale experiment
 | Trial     | Total Water Depth Captured |
 |:--------- |:-------------------------- |
 | Marbles   | 144                        |